Two local environmental networks in Vanuatu are being supported in their work to conserve and manage natural resources.

 The RESCCUE project is funded primarily by the French Development Agency and the French Global Environment Facility.
 In Vanuatu, the project is being managed by Opus International Consultants, working with the Ministry of Foreign Affairs to coordinate activities, and with a local team including Live and Learn and Development Services supporting implementation of activities.

-The Pacific Community (SPC) is the principal scientific and technical organisation in the Pacific region, proudly supporting development since 1947.
+About us: The Pacific Community (SPC) is the principal scientific and technical organisation in the Pacific region, proudly supporting development since 1947.
 It is an international development organisation owned and governed by its 26 country and territory members.

 SPC RESCCUE Project